 The plant resistance group led by Erik Andreasson at SLU Alnarp studies how plants defend themselves against oomycetes and fungi and focuses onPhytophthorainfestans andAlternariainfection in potato.

-Åsa Lankinen focuses on ecological, evolutionary and genetic aspects of plant systems, exploring e.g. plant stress responses and pollen competition in the pistil.
+Åsa Lankinen focuses on ecological, evolutionary and genetic aspects of plant interactions with pathogens, pests and pollinators.

 Anders Tunlid is part of Microbial Ecology at Lund University and have interests in microbial genomics and bioinformatical solutions.

 Georg Carlsson performs research about the symbiotic interactions between legumes and rhizobia and their implications on N dynamics from the rhizosphere to the cropping system scales.

 Ylva Hillbur and Peter Witzgall both at Chemical Ecology at SLU Alnarp work on plant-insect interaction and on how the chemical communication works using insects as the model systems.